 Even if you're coming from a different password manager, NordPass can import your passwords from LastPass, 1Password, Dashlane, Bitwarden, etc. That way, you can be up and running in minutes as the whole operation isn't too complicated.

 LastPass also allows imports from various sources, including other password managers.
 You can even import from Excel .csv file if it matches their template.
-Even if you used password manager isn't supported, you can launch them simultaneously, so LastPass would automatically learn and add them to its vault.
+Even if you used a password manager that isn't supported, you can launch them simultaneously, so LastPass would automatically learn and add them to its vault.
 It's practically designed to steal other password manager customers and make life easier for the end-user.

 Account and password recovery